 During a recent trip to Dalat, I got to tick off one of my last remaining bucketlist things: Canyoning.
 The countryside around Dalat is dotted with many beautiful waterfalls to explore, but there is no experience that can top actually getting into the waterfall yourself.
-So we booked a canyoning tour and spent the day abseil, zipline and swimming through the various levels of the popular Datanla waterfall in Dalat.
+So we booked a canyoning tour and spent the day abseiling, ziplining and swimming through the various levels of the popular Datanla Waterfall in Dalat.
 Here’s what we got up to on our day of canyoning with Dalat Highland Adventures.

 Dalat Highland Adventure Tours

 Highland Adventure Travel are one of the leading tour providers in Dalat, and one of the only companies licensed to take you canyoning at Datanla waterfall.
 They take safety seriously and provide training and all the equipment you need to explore Datanla waterfall from within.
 The tour takes most of the day and includes pick up and drop off at our accommodation, 7 waterfall challenges as well as lunch midway through.

 Our day with Dalat Highland Adventures started early with a pick up from our hotel, before heading straight to their base at Datanla waterfall on the outskirts of the city.
 Datanla is one of the most popular waterfalls to visit in Dalat, with an alpine coaster and walkways you can explore on your own.
 The canyoning tour gives you an entirely different experience from what most visitors at Datanla waterfall get, filled with the adrenaline rush of abseiling, ziplining, sliding down natural waterfalls and floating down the lazy river.

 We got suited and booted, literally in wetsuits and hiking boots, ready to take on the falls.
 After getting set up with our harnesses we had a quick safety talk before practising our abseiling skills on the fake cliffs at the Highland Adventure Tours base.